What is business adaptability?

 As OKRs spearhead adaptive strategy execution by helping create, align, and track actionable goals, they're potent accelerators of business adaptability.
 OKRs encourage the much-needed mindset shift for organizations of all sizes to establish quick decision-making, coordinated ecosystems, and flexible strategic management.

-If you want to deploy OKRs across your organization, you can leverage a strategy execution platform to make OKR implementation a breeze.
+If you want to deploy OKRs across your organization, you can leverage a strategy execution platform, making OKR implementation a breeze.
 The best OKR software helps you create team OKRs, view live data, and continuously adapt OKR elements.
 Moreover, they can empower efficient operations by establishing goal ownership, generating performance reports, and ensuring visibility at every level of the organization.

 Quantive is your bridge between strategy and execution.
 Founded on the objectives and key results (OKR) methodology, our Strategy Execution Platform is where businesses plan successful strategy, focus and align teams to it, and stay on the leading edge of progress.